TimoFreiberg/typestate-post/typestate-rust.md

 struct Paid { invoice: String }
 ```

-Very similar, but now the states are not connected at all.
+Very similar, but now the states are not part of the same type but their own separate types.
-Let's look at some of the state-transitioning functions:
+Let's look at how some of the state-transitioning functions look:

 ```rust
 impl RepairOrder<New> {